fireship-io/fireship.io/content/snippets/firestore-automated-backups.md

 {{< figure src="/snippets/img/backup-firestore-key-json.png" caption="Download service account JSON file to your local system" >}}

-### Save it as a Secret on Github
+### Save it as a Secret on GitHub

-We can share this data with Github as a secret environment variable.
-From your Github repo, go to settings > secrets and add a new secret.
+We can share this data with GitHub as a secret environment variable.
+From your GitHub repo, go to settings > secrets and add a new secret.

 {{< file "terminal" "command line" >}}
 ```text